JRGTH/BSD-Bootcode-Updater/README.md

  This utility does not interact with `efibootmgr` nor does creates for missing 'startup.nsh' file(s) in this beta/experimental stage.
  Sorry about the clunky code of this beta/experiment utility.

+ Disclaimer: This utility is provided AS-IS, and I'm NOT responsible for any data loss or damage caused by the use of it, use solely at your own risk.